U.S. Virgin Islands Income Taxes, Forms

-If you are not a bona fide resident of the U.S. Virgin Islands for the entire tax year, but you are a U.S. citizen or a resident alien, then you must file a United States tax return (how to file IRS tax Form 1040).
-If you have income from sources located in the U.S. Virgin Islands or income effectively associated with the conduct of a business or a trade in the U.S. Virgin Islands, then you must also file a U.S. Virgin Islands return with the same information as the U.S. tax return.
+If you have income from sources located in the U.S. Virgin Islands or income effectively associated with the conduct of a business or a trade in the U.S. Virgin Islands, then you must file a U.S. Virgin Islands return with the same information as the U.S. tax return.
 Form 8689, Allocation of Individual Income Tax to the U.S. Virgin Islands, can be used to determine the amount of tax owed to U.S. Virgin Islands.
 Click on this link and complete, and sign the form online before you share or download it.

 Start United States Federal Tax Return